Scan Science and Technology

 Objective:To observe antimicrobiologic effect of radiated bone incoporated with iodophors.Methods:The bones collected from human and rabbit were rinsed with PBS and aseptic parceled,followed by be treated in supercleanlaminar flow room and stored as three groups below:Group A:the radiated allogeneic bone incorporated with iodophors;Group B:radiated allogeneic bone group;and Group C:deep frozen allogeneic bone group.They were assayed by Bacterium Culture and inhibiting bacteria in vitro.Results:There were bacterial growth in GroupsB and C.By contrast,bone grafts of Group A effectively inhibit growth of bacteria(P0.01).Conclusion:Radiated allogeneic bone incorporate with Iodophors should have good antimicrobiologic effect and it can avoid contamination.

-Yan Xiang-jun – 3rd expert on this subject based on the ideXlab platform
+Yan Xiang-jun – One of the best experts on this subject based on the ideXlab platform.

 Bacterial distribution and drug resistance in respiratory tract infection among geriatric patients.Chinese Journal of Nosocomiology, 2020Co-Authors: Chen Yuyu, Yan Xiang-junAbstract: